 When you make ready your air conditioner for the season make sure that all of your air ducts and vents are clear.
 If they get clogged with dust or dirt, the air can’t flow properly and doesn't make cooling as you expecting; simply cleaning your air vents could solve your problems.
 There may also be a problem within the air ducts that you can’t see.
 Things like mold or vermin infestation because of humidity and moisture can prevent your AC from working properly.

-There are plenty of things that you can do on your own to fix common problems with your air conditioner, but there are several instances too where you need to contact a hvac professional.
+There are plenty of things that you can do on your own to fix common problems with your air conditioner, but there are several instances too where you need to contact an air conditioner repair professional.